doublesecretagency/craft-googlemaps/docs/helper/README.md

 ### When using it in Twig

 As long as this plugin is installed and enabled, the `googleMaps` object will be globally available in Twig.
+Nothing else needs to be done to instantiate it.

 ### When using it in PHP